ObsidianWitch/eduostep/hw42-file-journaling/answers.md

 Q5.
 Change the seed to `-S 6` or `-S 13`; which inconsistency do you see?
 Use `-c` to check your answer.
 What is the difference across these two cases?
 What should the repair tool do when encountering such a situation?

+* `-S 6`: `inode[12]` (directory) is allocated but isn't indicated as used in the inode bitmap, doesn't have an associated data block which is inconsistent for a directory, and isn't referenced by any directory even though its `refcount=1`.
+* `-S 13`: `inode[10]` (file) is allocated but isn't indicated as used in the inode bitmap, and isn't referenced by any directory even though its `refcount=1`.
+* In both cases there's no data associated with these inodes so it should be safe to delete them directly.
+If these inodes had data associated with them we could have set their bit to 1 in the inode bitmap and referenced them in the `lost+found` directory.

 Q6.
 Change the seed to `-S 9`; which inconsistency do you see?
 Use `-c` to check your answer.
 Which piece of information should a check-and-repair tool trust in this case?

 Q7.
 Change the seed to `-S 15`; which inconsistency do you see?
 Use `-c` to check your answer.
 What can a repair tool do in this case?
 If no repair is possible, how much data is lost?